How To Get Rid of Woodpeckers

 Bird Distress Call Generators

 Birds make distinctive noises when injured, or when there are snakes or other hazards around.
 Bird distress call generators like the BirdXPeller Pro from Bird-X play recorded distress calls from a variety of species.
 The theory is that birds will be frightened, or at least lose their appetite.
 They are expensive, but a couple hundred bucks is a small price to pay to protect your wood siding.
-I have not tested them.
+Unlike those animated plastic owls, Bird-X's are very well made, and they make very realistic sounds which are recordings of a variety of distress calls and predator sounds.

 The theory here is, build a sacrificial shed and stock it with bugs, or you fill a bird feeder with suet so the woodpeckers will attack it instead of your house.
 This could backfire because you might attract other species, like crows.
 However, this is not necessarily a bad thing.
 If you get crows, they will scare away (and maybe even eat) your woodpeckers.
 If suet doesn't work, and you're really desperate, gather up some road kill and place it around your house to attract crows.